 To ensure your agents can connect and cobrowse properly with your visitors, your network team may need to place Glance’s URLs and IP addresses on your firewall's allow-lists.

 Glance Cobrowse needs access to these URLs:

-If your network team requires specific blocks of IP addresses, you may find the latest address block list here.
+If your network team requires specific blocks of IP addresses, contact Glance support (email@example.com) for a list of ranges and ports.

 The types of connections we use and their ports are:

 If your agents have trouble accessing Glance Cobrowse services contact Glance support (firstname.lastname@example.org).